translate/pootle/docs/releases/dev.rst

   :doc:`migrate to either MySQL (InnoDB) or PostgreSQL </server/database_migration>`.
 - Close a database connection before and after each rqworker job once it exceeds the maximum age to imitate Django's request/response cycle.
+- Language managers can now edit their language's special characters.

 ...and lots of refactoring, new tests, cleanups, improved documentation and of